-In addition to the SIM-only free plan, FreedomPop will launch the Jetsetter SIM card for travelers.
-It provides 100MB of data for free, which can be used in France and Spain (along with the UK) and 15 more countries in Europe will be added to the list within the next 12 months.
+There’s no information on the Jetsetter SIM card for travelers yet, which is said to provide 100MB of data for free, that can be used in France and Spain (along with the UK).
+Fifteen more countries in Europe are expected to be added to the list within the next 12 months.

 According to The Telegraph, FreedomPop has teamed up with the Three network in the UK, but is in talks to add a second network in the near future.
 Also, the option to buy phones and tablets through FreedomPop should also come to the UK by the end of the year.

-No final launch date has been given for FreedomPop’s service, which will start off as a staggered beta program.
+No final launch date has been given for FreedomPop’s service.
 Those interested in being one of the first to try out the network can sign-up on the company’s website here.

 CEO says more international markets will follow

 Digital Trends spoke to FreedomPop’s Co-Founder and COO Steven Sesar in July 2014, and he told us FreedomPop used the Netherlands as a test case to see how well its service works outside the United States.
 Once it worked out the kinks, FreedomPop aims to bring free and low-cost mobile phone service to everyone around the world.